Innovation Challenges

 Energy & Chemicals, Infrastructure, Marine & Offshore, Sea Transport, Sustainable Energy

-The primary focus of this challenge centres on these three aspects: ensuring that the FPV platforms are easy to operate and maintain, guaranteeing workers safety at sea, and enhancing the mobility of FPV systems for quick deployment and easy redeployment.
+The primary focus of this challenge centres on these aspects: ensuring that the FPV platforms are easy to operate and maintain, guaranteeing safety and enhancing the mobility of FPV systems for quick deployment and easy redeployment.
+Solutions that address part(s) of the above statement may also be considered.

 Advario aims to streamline the installation, inspection, and repair processes for FPV platforms, while developing a scalable, robust framework.
 This framework should: